linebender/linebender.github.io/content/blog/2025-04-04-tmil-15/index.md

 Kurbo provides data structures and algorithms for curves and vector paths.

+- [kurbo#427][]: First cut at least-squares offset curves.
 - [kurbo#428][]: Improve performance of debug builds by more aggressively enabling inlining.
 - [kurbo#429][]: Add `Affine::scale_about`.
 This makes implementing zoom in a user interface more concise.

+One of the core features in kurbo is expanding a stroked outline to a filled path, which is based on computing accurate approximations to offset curves, a difficult problem in computational geometry.
+As tracked in [kurbo#317][], our existing solution, based on quartic solving, produced good results but was slow.
+We've been doing research into much faster techniques based on least-squares error minimization and accelerated Newton techniques, and [kurbo#427][] is the first step in landing that work.
+Over the coming months, we plan to refine robustness and performance of the stroke expansion algorithm, and will also explore generalizing it to variable width strokes, an often-requested feature.

 ## Color